Curated OER

 What Can I Do?

 Students implement a volunteer plan.
-For this philanthropy lesson, students discuss the needs of their community and list possible ways to improve their community.
+In this philanthropy lesson plan, students discuss the needs of their community and list possible ways to improve their community.
 Students develop a plan to volunteer their time in their community.

 Curated OER